Bhavik-Makwana/hyperliquid-gsheets/README.md

 - `=HYPERLIQUIDSPOTPRICE(tickerSymbol)` - Get the midPx of the provided asset

-# 🚀 How to Use
+## How to Use
-Follow these steps to deploy and use the custom function in your Google Sheet:

-1. Open Your Google Sheet
-   Navigate to Google Sheets and open the spreadsheet where you want to add this function.
-2. Open the Apps Script EditorIn your Google Sheet, click on Extensions in the top menu.
+1. Open Apps Script Editor in your Google Sheet via the Extensions menu.
-   Hover over Apps Script and then click on Open Script editor.
-This will open a new browser tab with the Apps Script editor.
-3. Paste the CodeIn the Apps Script editor, you'll see a file named Code.gs (or similar) on the left sidebar Delete any default code present in Code.gs. replace with the contents of `script.gs`
+2. Paste the Code in and authorize for first-time use

-4. Save the Project
+3. Save the Project

-5. Authorize the Script (First Time Only)
+Alternatively I believe you can use a deployed library https://script.google.com/macros/library/d/1Irw5mofaWlyEs98MraTqr4us_EcqKz_isTSyIVBwz6kwdaSmYSDpg9X_/1

-# 📊 Example Usage in Google Sheets
+## Example Usage

 | Formula | Result (Example) |
 |---------|----------------|